Shashank1719/Hackathon/README.md

 ## Expected Outcomes 💯

-After making this GUI as application we can  hel many shopkeepers and we can also make bond of trust between customer and shop keeper.
+After making this GUI as application we can  help many shopkeepers and we can also make bond of trust between customer and shop keeper.

 ## Future work 🤔